eliasmagn/QloApps_LIKK/docs/blueprints/operations-automation.md

 # Operations Automation Blueprint

 This blueprint describes the automation layer for housekeeping, maintenance, staff notifications and data exports.
+The first increment ships with the `kloperations` module, which seeds task/run tables, exposes a task generator driven by bookings and adds a lightweight back-office console for daily housekeeping.

 ## Housekeeping & Maintenance Tasks
 - Generate arrival/departure task lists per day based on confirmed bookings and residency timelines.